sharktacos/OpenColorIO-configs/docs/Resolve.md

 ## Conform

 Editorial is working with proxy media made from baking the ACES Output Transform into the clip for viewing in a non-color managed workflow such as Adobe Premiere.
-The conform is where those proxy files are subsituted for the high res Open-EXR files in ACES AP0 interchange color space (ACES2065-1).
+The conform is where those proxy files are substituted for the high res Open-EXR files in ACES AP0 interchange color space (ACES2065-1).
 This swap is done with an EDL/AAF/XML file provided by editorial.

 ![LUTs](img/pipeline.jpg)